brianMutea/Team-Medals-Prediction/README.md

 ## Project Steps

 Form a hypothesis.
-Find and explore the data.
+* Find and explore the data.
-(If necessary) Reshape the data to predict your target.
-Clean the data for ML.
+* Clean the data for ML.
-Pick an error metric.
+* Choose an error metric.
-Split your data.
+* Split your data.
-Train a model.
+* Train a model.
-Code
+# Code
 You can find the code for this project here.

-File overview:

-machine_learning.ipynb - the main project code
-data_prep.ipynb - the code to generate the team-level dataset from an athlete-level dataset
 # Local Setup
 ## Installation
 To follow this project, please install the following locally:

-Python 3.8+
+* Python 3.8+
-Python packages
+* Python packages
-pandas
+* pandas
-numpy
+* numpy
-scikit-learn
+* scikit-learn
-seaborn
+* seaborn

 # Data
 We'll be using data from the Olympics, which was originally on Kaggle.

-You can download the files we'll use in this project here:
+Files we'll use in this project:

-teams.csv - the team-level data that we use in this project. athlete_events.csv - this is the original athlete-level data
+teams.csv - the team-level data that we use in this project.
+Included in this Here!!
+* Check code to generate this data on `prep_teams_data.ipynb` (Included)

+[athlete_events.csv](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) - this is the original athlete-level data from Kaggle